DeivAstra/ovirtctl/README.md

 **Ovirt control script for manage VMs through REST API[http://ovirt.github.io/ovirt-engine-api-model/4.3/].**

-Using this script you can make autostart of Ovirt VMs when OS started.
+Using this script, for example, you can make autostart of Ovirt VMs when OS started.

 Warning!
 This script compatible with Ovirt 4.3 and was not test on other versions.